onlyquake/xonotic-wiki/Demo_Camera.md

 ### Camera angles

 Like I said before you can control vertical and horizontal angles using the mouse.
-To rotate the view you need to use the commands +roll\_right and +roll\_left.
+To rotate the view you need to use the commands `+roll_right` and `+roll_left`.
 Probably you will want to bind them to keyboard keys with something like:

     bind e +roll_right
     bind q +roll_left